-It is important to note that the term “backdoor” also refers to different methods used for bypassing security protocols in computer systems, specifically by getting through normal authentication requirements or decrypting an encrypted computer.
+It is important to note that the term “backdoor” also refers to different methods used for bypassing security protocols in computer systems, specifically by getting through standard authentication requirements or decrypting an encrypted computer.

-2. Spyware: Software programs such as key loggers, desktop recorders, and memory scrapers are examples of information stealers.
+2. Spyware: Software programs such as keyloggers, desktop recorders, and memory scrapers are examples of information stealers.
 They work by monitoring and recording or logging specific computer activities.

 3. Ransomware: Another specific type of malware is ransomware.
 It is programmed to attack a computer system and render it unusable either by blocking general access or decrypting the entire system or selected files and programs.

-Ransomware is essentially used for extortion activities.
+Ransomware is primarily used for extortion activities.
 It takes a computer as a hostage and locks it for an undefined period until a user pays ransom money in exchange for access.
 It can also be used to technically steal data and information by preventing access from their original user.